cb-karthik/codedamn/README.md

 - All the code is stored inside the `Component` folder.
+- 'edit' folder contains the files(codes) responsible for inputting/Updating/deleting the user data
+- 'profile' folder contains the files (codes) responsible for the designes we called them Cards.
 - Static files are stored in `public/assets`
 - All the navigable pages are in `src/pages`
-- Individual components are stored in `App/components`
+- Individual components are stored in `App`